matthew-ia/cayo/README.md

 <Cayo src="counter.cayo.svelte" count={1} />
 ```

-The `src` prop is used to identify which Cayo Component should be rendered later.
-The value of `src` needs to be the path of a Cayo, but must be relative to the components directory (e.g., `src/components` by default).
-For example, say your Cayo was `components/nested/counter.cayo.svelte`, your usage would need to change to `<Cayo src="nested/counter.cayo.svelte" />`.
+The `src` prop resolves paths relative to `config.components` (`src/components` by default).
+It only supports local components in that directory.
+For components outside that directory — including npm packages — use the `component` prop instead.
+The `component` prop syntax is recommended for all new usage.

 The `<Cayo>` component can be rendered on a page or any other Svelte component except other Cayos.